KPorus/portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
 This is the new version of my portfolio, created using Kaboom.js and Tiled software for map creation.
-Below you will find more details about the technologies used and how to explore the portfolio.
+I've included more details below about the technologies used and how to explore the portfolio.

 ## Technologies Used